-Phonics - Children will be taught discreet phonics lessons using Letters & Sounds synthetic phonics program.
+Phonics - Children will be taught daily, discrete phonics lessons using the Little Wandle synthetic phonics programme.

 How to help: A phonics home learning sheet will be sent home regularly to enable you to support your child.
-This will detail the specific letters and sounds that the children have been working on in school plus some short, simple activities that you can do together.
+This will detail the specific letters and sounds that the children have been working on in school.

-Writing - We will work on developing pencil control, especially the formation of letters in their name whilst encouraging the correct pencil grip.
+Writing - We will work on developing good pencil control, especially the formation of letters in their name whilst encouraging the correct pencil grip.

-How to help: If your child is starting to use pens/pencils try to encourage the correct pencil grip and letter formation (bad habits are really difficult to unlearn!).
+How to help: If your child is starting to use pens/pencils try to encourage the correct pencil grip and letter formation (a habit of using an incorrect grip is really difficult to unlearn!).
 Encourage them to write in birthday cards or to help with shopping lists!
 When writing their own name encourage your child to use a capital letter at the beginning and then lower case letters.

 Reading - Initially the children will develop their understanding and enjoyment of stories through the discussion of picture books.
 We will share fiction, non-fiction and poetry books.
 The children will participate in activities such as story sequencing to develop pre-reading skills.

+We will use the Little Wandle approach for reading.
 The first reading books that the children bring home will not contain any text, allowing confidence to develop through discussion and story-telling using pictures and the child's own imagination.
-As the children develop their phonic knowledge and the skills needed to begin to decode, they will bring home books with words and word lists to practice blending letter sounds.
-They will also bring home a list of words to learn to recognise and read 'on sight'.
+These will be sent home on Wednesdays and collected in on Mondays.
+As the children develop their phonic knowledge and the skills needed to begin to decode, they will bring home books with words matched to their phonic knowledge.
+Please encourage your child to practise reading this book at home.